parthchawla/parthchawla.github.io/README.md

 <br><br>
 I am a PhD student in the Department of Agricultural and Resource Economics at the University of California, Davis.
-My research interests lie at the intersection of development and agricultural economics, particularly in technology adoption and public-service delivery.
+My research interests lie in development and agricultural economics.